We loved Santa Fe pretty much the moment we rolled into town, and I imagine that’s how most people react.

 They need to demonstrate artistry and skill to qualify to set up shop here.
 Styles range from traditional to quite modern and prices vary from $12 for beaded earrings to $100 for a silver belt buckle, and upwards from there.

 Tip: It’s acceptable to ask for a discount if you buy more than one item from a vendor but they don’t haggle.
-Many of them can take credit cards but for inexpensive items they prefer cash.
+Many of them can take credit cards, but for inexpensive items they prefer cash.

-Take A Walk Around Capital Building—Literally
+Take A Walk Around the Capital Building—Literally

 One place you can see a lot of great contemporary art for free is the state capital building, about six blocks south of the Plaza on the Old Santa Fe Trail.
-It’s the only round state capital in the U.S. and has the same brown adobe-like façade as the rest of the city.
+It’s the only round state capital in the U.S. and has the same brown adobe-like facade as the rest of the city.

 The building is open to the public most weekdays and on Saturdays in the summer.
 The security guard gave us a map showing us which floors and hallways had art displayed.